 RCUK Open Access Policy: how to comply

 STEP 3: If applicable, include a statement in your paper on how the underlying research materials – such as data, samples or models – can be accessed.
-Contact Research-computing for advice on Research Data Management.
+Contact Research-data for advice on Research Data Management.

 STEP 5: Use PURE to help with reporting - link publications with projects and information about data.
+See Pure user guides

 'Green' open access – depositing in a repository

 - The University of St Andrews preference is for 'Green' open access where possible.